 Dogs in Restaurants and Hotels in Germany

-Dogs are allowed in most hotels and restaurants in Germany. ; some hotels might charge you extra for your dog (between 5 and 20 Euro).
+Dogs are allowed in many hotels and restaurants in Germany.
+However, some hotels might charge you for a pet (usually between 5 and 20 Euro).

 Adopting a Pet in Germany

 If you aren't bringing a furry friend with you, you can make one in Germany.
-Adopting a pet is fairly easy to do in Germany, and they come with a passport and vaccination book.
+Adopting a pet is possible in Germany.
+If you adopt a pet in the EU, they automatically come with a passport and vaccination book.